dfandrich/testclutch-curl-web/README.md

 GitHub requires an access token for Test Clutch to download GitHub Actions logs and to comment on pull requests.
-Create one by going to https://github.com/settings/tokens and choosing fine-grained tokens.
-Create a new token with these characteristics:
+Create one by going to https://github.com/settings/tokens and choosing a Classic token with the `public_repo` scope enabled.
+This can be done by any GitHub user, including the `testclutch` robot user.

+When running as a user who is an owner of the curl repository, a fine-grained token is preferred.
+Create a token with these characteristics:

   * Resource owner (select curl)
   * Only select repositories (selecting the source repository or repositories)
   * "Metadata" repository permissions (read)
   * "Pull requests" repository permissions (read and write)

-Copy the token contents from the web browser and store it in a file called `ghatoken` in a protected location on your local machine.
+Either way, copy the token contents from the web browser and store it in a file called `ghatoken` in a protected location on your local machine.
 Use the *Application Servers - Config* menu in Virtuozzo to upload that file to the container in the location `/data/auth/ghatoken`.
 Once the file is there, the periodic update job will start downloading GitHub Actions logs on its next run.

 # Logs